Networking Without the 'Network': The No-Cringe Guide for Real Humans

 There's a Networking Event for Every Personality

-If the thought of a hotel ballroom and 7am breakfast chills your soul, here’s some good news networking events near you come in all flavours 🍦 Which is the type that might suit you best?
+If the thought of a hotel ballroom and 7am breakfast chills your soul, here's some good news networking events near you come in all flavours:

-Sector-specific meetups: Perfect if you want to connect with others in your field (or just speak fluent jargon for an hour).
+- Sector-specific meetups: Perfect if you want to connect with others in your field.

-Co-working days: Sometimes just sharing a table with other business owners can spark connections, minus the awkward icebreakers.
+- Co-working days: Sometimes just sharing a table with other business owners can spark connections.

 Talking to Actual Humans (Without the Panic Sweats)